Bachelor and Master Theses

 Responsibilities of accepted students

 After a thesis proposal is accepted, it is the students’ responsibility to ensure that all WU requirements regarding proper procedure, formality, and completion related to Bachelor and Master theses are met.
-After grading is completed, students are responsible for providing the AU with a printed copy of their theses.

 The AU wishes all students under the supervision of its members the best of luck for a successful completion of their thesis projects, and hopes that they will benefit from this experience.